ietf-wg-cellar/ebml-specification/specification.markdown

 (but not including) the VINT\_MARKER until end of the Variable Size Integer whose length is derived from the VINT\_WIDTH.
 The bits required for the VINT\_WIDTH and the VINT\_MARKER use one out of every eight bits of the total length of the Variable Size Integer.
-Thus, a Variable Size Integer of 1 octet length supplies 7 bits for VINT\_DATA, a 2 octet length supplies 14 bits for VINT\_DATA, and a 3 octet length supplies 21 bits for VINT\_DATA.
+Thus, a Variable Size Integer of 1-octet length supplies 7 bits for VINT\_DATA, a 2-octet length supplies 14 bits for VINT\_DATA, and a 3-octet length supplies 21 bits for VINT\_DATA.
 If the number of bits required for VINT\_DATA is less than the bit size of VINT\_DATA, then VINT\_DATA **MUST** be zero-padded to the left to a size that fits.
 The VINT\_DATA value **MUST** be expressed as a big-endian